 - ND Programs: AANMC Academic Prerequisites

-Here is a guide of recommended courses to take in preparation for medical school.
-This is not an exhaustive list.
-You are responsible to check with the schools you wish to apply for specific requirements.
+Here is a guide of recommended courses to take at Michigan Tech in preparation for medical school.

-In addition, most medical schools require a minimum of 3 letters of recommendation, a written personal statement or essay, and if selected, an in-person interview.
+Most medical schools also require a minimum of three letters of recommendation, a written personal statement or essay, and if you are selected, an in-person interview.

-Also, while not a requirement, many medical schools expect that their applicants have had significant exposure to clinical medicine.
+Many medical schools expect applicants to have had significant exposure to clinical medicine.
 This can be in the form of job shadowing, volunteering and/or employment.
-Medical schools also consider extracurricular activities such as non-clinical volunteering, research and leadership experiences.
+Medical schools also take your extracurricular activities into consideration, such as non-clinical volunteering, research, leadership experiences and other activities that you do outside of schoolwork.

 MSU College of Human Medicine has partnered with Michigan Tech to provide early assurance of medical school admission for our selected students!
 This program is for undergraduate students interested in becoming a physician in an underserved region or students interested in working with the underserved population.